Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Background

 \subsection{Forecasting and Poll Aggregation}

 Over the last 20 years, aggregating polls to create more precise estimates of the electorate's preferences and forecasting eventual election results has risen in popularity \citep{jackson2018rise}.
-We focus this section on only the specific class of models that we build upon for our method, highlighting key innovations and areas where our application simplifies certain assumptions.
+Even earlier, researches developed methods to combine polls and public opinion surveys to separate real changes in preferences from survey error and identify the impact of campaign events \citep{green1999tracking,erikson1999presidential,wlezien2002timeline}.
+We focus this section on only the specific class of models that we build upon for our method, highlighting key innovations and areas where our application simplifies certain assumptions. \citet{pasek2015predicting} provide a detailed review of alternative methods for election forecasting and poll aggregation beyond the hidden Markov approach we focus on here.

 \citet{Linzer2013election} developed a hidden Markov model for US Presidential election forecasting where underlying state-level preferences evolve over time following a random walk.
 A Bayesian estimation procedure enables forecasting Electoral College outcomes via posterior predictive simulations. \citet{jackman2005pooling} outlines a very similar model that is more focused on pooling polls to estimate current preferences and house effects rather than making explicit election forecasts. \citet{pickup2007campaign,pickup2008campaign} expanded upon Jackman's work to estimate house effects and industry-wide bias in the 2004 and 2006 Canadian and 2004 US Presidential elections.
 Our method, rather than estimating pollster-specific errors from multiple polls of the same race, will estimate aggregate errors across multiple elections.